cmstead/chrisstead.net/_posts/2018-04-05-javascript-require-and-import-found-harmful.md

 ---
 layout: post
 title:  "Javascript: Require and Import Found Harmful"
-date:   2018-04-05 00:00:00 -0700
+date:   2018-04-05 13:12:01 -0700
-categories: Code-Smells Design-Patterns General-Blogging Testing Javascript
+categories: Code Smells, Design Patterns, General Blogging, Javascript, Testing
 ---
+{% raw %}
-For the moment, let's go ahead and make an assumption: automated tests (unit tests, integration tests, etc.) <a href="http://www.chrisstead.com/archives/1/hello-world/">make code safer</a> to write, update and change.
+For the moment, let's go ahead and make an assumption: automated tests (unit tests, integration tests, etc.) <a href="http://www.chrisstead.net/archives/1/hello-world/">make code safer</a> to write, update and change.
 Even if tests break, it says something about how the code was written and pulled together while running.
 I will address this concern in another post at a later date.
 Nevertheless, I am going to rely on this assumption throughout this post, so if you disagree with the initial assumption, you might be better served to drop out now.

 Now that the grumpy anti-testers are gone, let's talk, just you and I.